knowledge-ukraine/MedRehabBot/README.md

 🤖 Interactive reference system for Physical Rehabilitation &amp; Telerehabilitation Therapists, Students, and Patients support

+**This repository is the data for articles:**
+ - "Natural Language-Driven Dialogue Systems for Support in Physical Medicine and Rehabilitation".
-## Data for "Fundamentals of the Integrated Use of Neural Network and Ontolinguistic Paradigms: A Comprehensive Approach" paper
+ - "Fundamentals of the Integrated Use of Neural Network and Ontolinguistic Paradigms: A Comprehensive Approach".

 ## How to cite

-Palagin, O., Kaverinskiy, V., Petrenko, M., & Malakhov, K. (2023).
+TODO

 ------